Cyber attack: What is a cyber attack?

 - Malware, which contains malicious software that is downloaded onto a victim’s computer

-- Phishing attacks that use fraudulent emails to steal sensitive information and
+- Phishing attacks that use fraudulent e-mails to steal sensitive information and

 - Ransomware that encrypts files or systems until a ransom is paid.